sarahciston/codingcare/posts/0critintro.md

 How do we reconnect the communities of practice who are building technologies and those who are equipped with the knowledge to consider its most urgent questions?

 Caring, creative, and critical approaches must be combined in order to adapt the spaces where technologies are discussed, designed, and implemented.
 Those spaces are missing the essential perspective of those most at the margins, who are most capable of addressing the urgent issues facing technology.
 These concerns are not new, nor strictly digital.
 They have been addressed by a wide range of communities with different types of knowledge for centuries.
-Many are calling for that knowledge to be applied here. [cite][indigenous, queer, other applications of AI]

-Yet intimidating, isolating cultures around the specialization of computation and programming practices have left so many of us out of these conversations. [cite][Vee, Abbate, Hicks]
+Many are calling urgently for Indigenous [@CAREPrinciplesIndigenousa; @INDIGENOUSAI; @NewVisionArtificial; @escofferyAncestralIntelligenceAI2023], antiracist [], antiableist [], decolonialist [], neurodiverse [], queer [], intersectional [], and other knowledge systems to be applied to AI and emergent technologies.
+Yet intimidating, isolating cultures around the specialization of computation and programming practices have left so many of us out of these conversations [cite][Vee, Abbate, Hicks].

 How do we reunite?